 Referring to lodging options at 25 different resorts/hotels within the 42 square-mile Walt Disney World property boundary, all accessible through one main Disney website /reservation line.

 A special ticket upgrade that allows you to move from one park to another throughout the day; a great option for families with older children!
-Traveling Mom recommends Parksavers for discounted Park Hopper tickets.
-Even better, use code TM2 for an extra $2 off per ticket for Traveling Mom readers only!
+Traveling Mom recommends Undercover Tourist for discounted Park Hopper tickets.

 The official opening of any of the Disney Parks.